Stream Aggregate

 The flowchart above shows when “internal counters” are initialized, updated, and returned as a row.
 In these internal counters, the following data is tracked:

 A Stream Aggregate operator adapts its behavior if its direct descendant is a Window Spool operator.
-This pattern is used for aggregates that use an OVER clause with an ORDER BY expression (and a ROWS or RANGE specification) to define aggregation over a window of rows.
+This pattern is used for aggregates that use an OVER clause with an (explicit or implicit) ROWS or RANGE specification (to specify frame of rows within the window defined by PARTITION BY) to define aggregation over a framed window of rows.
 In this case:

 In this case, the first row received within each group skips the “Update counters” step.
-This is an extra row produced by Window Spool for the columns that will not be aggregated; the counter for the ANY function of those columns stores their values and then doesn’t change anymore.
-The “Update counters” step needs to be skipped in this case because this row is an extra copy; updating the counters for this row would result in a double count.
+This is an extra row produced by Window Spool, with the “current row”.
+The “Update counters” step needs to be skipped in this case because this row is an extra copy; updating the counters for this row would result in a double count (if the current row is part of the defined window), or result in counting it once (if it should not be counted at all because it is not part of the defined window).
+Since the ANY counters are set on initialization, they do take their values from this first row.

 If fast-track optimization is enabled or when a RANGE specification is used, the “Initialize counters” step processes as normal, resetting all counters, for only the first group in a segment.
 For later groups in the same segment, the counters for columns defined with the ANY function are initialized again, but all other counters are left unchanged.